Freeze-in Production of Non-Abelian Millicharged Vector Dark Matter: Acknowledgments

 \section{Acknowledgments}

-VQT and TCY are supported in part by the National Science and Technology Council (NSTC) of Taiwan under Grant Nos.~112-2811-M-001-089 and 113-2112-M-001-001, respectively, with additional support for VQT from the Ministry of Education through the Higher Education Sprout Project (NTU-114L104022-1) and the National Center for Theoretical Sciences (NCTS).
-TCY gratefully acknowledges the generous hospitality of Professor Nguyen Nhu Le at Hue University of Education, Hue, Vietnam, and Professor Khiem Hong Phan at Duy Tan University, Danang, Vietnam, where substantial progress on this work was made.
+V.Q.T. and T.C.Y. are supported in part by the National Science and Technology Council (NSTC) of Taiwan under Grants No.~112-2811-M-001-089 and No.~113-2112-M-001-001, respectively, with additional support for V.Q.T. from the Ministry of Education through the Higher Education Sprout Project (No.~NTU-114L104022-1) and the National Center for Theoretical Sciences (NCTS).
+T.C.Y. gratefully acknowledges the generous hospitality of Professor Nguyen Nhu Le at Hue University of Education, Hue, Vietnam, and Professor Khiem Hong Phan at Duy Tan University, Danang, Vietnam, where substantial progress on this work was made.